stefanaigner/yeolab.github.io-source/README.md

 Date: 2013-06-01

 <!-- Position of the person, one of "Principal Investigator", "Post-Doctoral Fellow",
-"Graduate Student", "Staff", "Undergraduate Student"-->
+"Graduate Student", "Staff", "Undergraduate Student", "High School Student"-->
 Position: Graduate Student

 <!-- A suffix to add after the position.
 Mostly relevant for Staff Research